aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 This is the curse of non-balanced datasets.
 What are some other metrics we can use together with accuracy to determine if a model truly is useful?
 </br>
-ML.NET provides some great documentation on [metrics](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/metrics)
+ML.NET provides some great documentation on [metrics](https://docs.microsoft.com/en-us/dotnet/machine-learning/resources/metrics).
 For our scenario, we want to have a better measurement to determine true positives, false positives, true negatives and false negatives.

-This is where to machine learning concepts, **Precision**, **Recall** and **F1 Score** comes in to play.
+This is where the machine learning concepts, **Precision**, **Recall** and **F1 Score** come in to play.

-- **Precision** - attempts to answer the question of how many of my positive findings are actually correct?
+- **Precision** - attempts to answer the question of "How many of my positive findings are actually correct?".
 If we only have true positives, this value will be 1
-- **Recall** - attempts to answer the question of how many of actual true positives were actually correct.
-Recall takes in to consideration false negatives, meaning in our case fraudulent transactions that we didn't catch.
+- **Recall** - attempts to answer the question of "How many of the actual true positives were actually correct?".
+Recall takes into consideration false negatives, meaning in our case fraudulent transactions that we didn't catch.
 If we catch all fraudulent transactions then this value will be 1 </br>
 - **F1 Score** - The harmonic mean between Precision and Recall</br>

 Precision and Recall are normally working against each-other, meaning that you'll have to pick what is most important for you.
-Would you rather flag more transactions as fraudulent even if they're not, but in that case make sure not to miss any (e.g. having many false positives) or are you willing to let some fraudulent transactions flow through with every actually flagged transaction being correct (e.g. having no false positives but some false negatives).
+Would you rather flag more transactions as fraudulent even if they're not, but in that case make sure not to miss any (e.g. having many false positives) or are you willing to let some fraudulent transactions flow through with every actually flagged transaction being correct (e.g. having no false positives but some false negatives)?

 A good measurement for a binary classifier, especially trained on highly unbalanced dataset, is the F1 Score.
 In an ideal world this value **should be 1**.
 If we look at how our model did, we can see that **we only got a value of 0.48**, which is very low.